 We are a project in constant growth that believes in the power of people to reclaim space and importance of caring for your neighbors.

-Our mission: Growing a resilient creative community focused by sharing time and natural space to develop and reflect upon the art of storytelling while literally nourishing our neighbors.
+Our mission: Growing a resilient creative community by sharing time and natural space to develop the art of storytelling while literally nourishing our neighbors.
 We must imagine a better future where we celebrate differences that make us collectively stronger to grow that future.

-MidMountain is a five-acre retreat on the James River in the Blue Ridge Mountains of Virginia where we seek to cultivate and share experiences as a way to explore the relationships we have with each other and the world.
+MidMountain is a five-acre retreat on the James River in the Blue Ridge Mountains of Virginia where we seek to cultivate and share experiences to explore the relationships we have with each other and the world.
 We've recently become a nonprofit with 501(c)(3) status, working to support arts programming and are seeking community input about interpreting the property’s past, which includes ties to colonization and human bondage.

 The grounds are also being developed into a sustainable food forest with plans for agritourism and mutual aid distribution.

 Have ideas for how to help us grow?
 Get in touch with River, our founder and curator: firstname.lastname@example.org.